 New Trees For Sipson Rec

-Why are we planting trees here?
+Why did we plant trees here?

 Urban trees are known to have a cooling effect of the air around them.
 Trees such as the Black walnut, Norway maple and Hornbeam grow to have a wide and dense branching structure which will provide much needed shade and cooling for warmer and sunnier months.